 Why did I think I needed to be tan?
 Why didn’t I just cover up in the sun?
 Why didn’t I educate myself just a little bit on the subject?
 Why do tanning beds even exist?

 When the surgery was over I woke up to the amazing news that the melanoma did not spread to my lymph nodes!
 I was given a second chance.
 A chance to be smarter about sun protection, a chance to continue to be a mother, a chance to teach others, a chance to marry the love of my life.
-Some women my age were not so lucky.
+Some women my age are not so lucky.
 Melanoma is the number one cancer killer for women 25-29 years old and yet no one knows anything about it.

 After I went through an unexpectedly long recovery from surgical complications, I still wanted to fulfill my high hopes of becoming an Ironman.
 When I started training again I learned really quickly that doing 100% indoor training wasn’t very possible, so I began shopping for some full coverage clothing for sun protection.
 I came up very short and had to get really creative with my training clothes.
-I would wear a tank top with a shrug for shoulder and arm coverage and for bottoms I would put on a pair of capri cycling pants and pull up my socks for full leg coverage.
-Thats four pieces of clothing to do one job.
+I would wear a tank top with a shrug for shoulder and arm coverage and for bottoms, I would put on a pair of capri cycling pants and pull up my socks for full leg coverage.
+That's four pieces of clothing to do one job.
 Why were there no Tri kits with shoulder coverage?
 Was there some sort of rule I was unaware of?

 I decided to dig a little deeper into research on why this wasn’t available to me.
 I was looking for a product that didn’t exist.

-Tri Sirena was literally born on my first 100 mile ride.
+Tri Sirena was literally born on my first 100-mile ride.
 I found my calling that day as I stopped to reapply my sunscreen every 80 mins.
 People need this!
 Women need this!
 Everyone needs this!
 They need to be educated on skin cancer, they need to be protected from it, and I can help do that.
 I can help all endurance athletes protect the largest organ of the human body, their skin.
 With fabric technology these days I can also make sure training in the heat with full coverage won’t make anyone hotter.
 Since that day two years ago I have been dedicated to sun protection and innovative design.
 It truly is an amazing feeling to find your calling and come out of a heart-breaking situation on the side of passion and positivity.

 Written by Stefani Schuetz